kenasanion/kenasanion/README.md

-# Ken Asanion - Full-Stack Software Engineer 👋
+# Ken Asanion - Full-Stack Software Engineer Extraordinaire 👨‍💻✨

-As my bio suggest, I'm a full-stack engineer who loves doing front-end code.
+Hey there!
+I'm Ken Asanion, the maestro of code and the Picasso of pixels.
+As a full-stack engineer, I'm not just stacking code; I'm stacking dreams, one line at a time.
+I believe in making front-end code so beautiful, even Mona Lisa would be jealous.

-I love making things pretty and clean.
-I'm a bit of perfectionist when it comes to my craft.
+## The Symphony of Ken

-Thank the universe there's an AI 🤖 to get rid of this madness behavior.
+Let me drop some knowledge notes for you:

-## Facts
+- 🔭 Currently, I'm dancing with the code at my job, but I'm open to dancing to new opportunities.

-- 🔭 I'm currently employed but I'm open for non-related opportunities.
+- 💬 I love the occasional freelance tango; it adds flair to my routine.
-- 💬 I enjoy doing freelance work from time to time.
+- 🍎 Passion for learning and teaching tech is in my DNA.
+It's not just an apple; it's a byte of knowledge.
-- 🍎 I have a passion for learning and teaching tech-related stuff.
+- ⚡ My skillset?
+Picture this: Angular and .NET doing the cha-cha, Azure/AWS waltzing in, and React and Flutter salsa-ing the night away.
-- ⚡ Updated Skillsets would be Angular, .NET, Azure / AWS, React, Flutter
+- 📫 Wanna send a love letter?
+Hit me up at kenasanion@gmail.com.
-- 📫 How to reach me: kenasanion@gmail.com
+- 🧑‍💻 For the reel of my professional life, check out my [LinkedIn masterpiece](https://ph.linkedin.com/in/kenasanion).

-- 🧑‍💻 To view more about my job history, visit my [LinkedIn](https://ph.linkedin.com/in/kenasanion)
+## The Ken Quiz Show 🎉

-## Some interview questions or trivia about me
+Time for some fun facts:

-- Like most software engineers, I work really well when there is caffeine in my system.
+- I code best when my caffeine levels are on point.
-- If you like to treat me, I love anything sweet-matcha flavored drink.
+- Sweet tooth alert!
+Treat me to anything sweet with a dash of matcha, and we'll be best buds.
-- What I hate about UI issues is browser compatibility.
+- UI issues give me the heebie-jeebies, especially the browser compatibility monsters.
-- What I love about front-end is responsiveness.
+- Front-end is my playground, and responsiveness is my favorite slide.
-- I'm trying to learn AI at the moment...
+- Currently decoding the secrets of AI; watch out, I might be building your future robotic overlord.

-## How I work
+## Maestro at Work 🎻

-I'm trying my best to follow at least a system or some sort of habit of doing things earlier.
-I do procrastinate but I hate it.
-However, when I do procrastinate my productivity is 120%.
+I'm a maestro of productivity, conducting symphonies of code.
+I strive to follow a rhythm, but let's face it, procrastination is my encore.
+When the pressure's off, my productivity hits 120%, turning procrastination into a symphony of efficiency.

-As much as possible, I cannot work properly when there's constant pressure around me to finish things.
-Give me a freedom to do things then I'll finish it with quality.
+Give me the freedom to compose, and I'll craft code so elegant it'll make your servers weep.
+Let's create a masterpiece together! 🚀